MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/security-and-privacy-for-site-administration.md

 ---
 # Security and privacy for site administration in System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*
-This top contains security and privacy information for System Center Configuration Manager sites and the hierarchy.
+This topic contains security and privacy information for System Center Configuration Manager sites and the hierarchy.

 ##  <a name="BKMK_Security_Sites"></a> Security best practices for site administration
  Use the following security best practices to help you secure System Center Configuration Manager sites and the hierarchy.

- **Run Setup only from a trusted source and secure the communication channel between the Setup media and the site server.**
+ **Run setup only from a trusted source and secure the communication channel between the setup media and the site server.**

- To help prevent someone from tampering with the source files, run Setup from a trusted source.
+ To help prevent someone from tampering with the source files, run setup from a trusted source.
 If you store the files on the network, secure the network location.

- If you do run Setup from a network location, to help prevent an attacker from tampering with the files as they are transmitted over the network, use IPsec or Server Message Block (SMB) signing between the source location of the Setup files and the site server.
+ If you do run setup from a network location, to help prevent an attacker from tampering with the files as they are transmitted over the network, use IPsec or Server Message Block (SMB) signing between the source location of the setup files and the site server.

- In addition, if you use the Setup Downloader to download the files that are required by Setup, make sure that you also secure the location where these files are stored and secure the communication channel for this location when you run Setup.
+ In addition, if you use the Setup Downloader to download the files that are required by setup, make sure that you also secure the location where these files are stored and secure the communication channel for this location when you run setup.

  **Extend the Active Directory schema for System Center Configuration Manager and publish sites to Active Directory Domain Services.**